dvidos/handcrafted-os/architecture.md

   * `running_process()` returns the running_process
   * `lock_scheduler()` and `unlock_scheduler()` for whenever we will effect changes to the running status of the tasks
   * `unblock_process()` unblocks a task and puts it on the `ready_list`
-  * `acquire_semaphore()` either allows the task to claim the semaphore, or blocks until the semaphore is available. `release_semaphore()` releases and possibly unblocks pending processes
+  * `acquire_semaphore()` and  `release_semaphore()`.
+It allows the task to claim the semaphore if applicable, or blocks until the semaphore is available.
+Releasing the semaphore possibly unblocks  processes that are blocked waiting for it.
   * `acquire_mutex()` and `release_mutex()` are identical to semaphores, with a limit of one.

 ### hdd